Zyplos/GeminiDesktopConcept/REPORT.md

 ## Process & Methodology

 ### Feature set
-Getting AI suggestions for writing can easily be done on any AI's website with a chat box.
-Before this project, I would do that, but I always liked to make a new chat so the AI wouldn't use previous text snippets as context for new suggestions I wanted.
+Getting AI suggestions for writing can easily be done on any AI assistant's website with a chat box.
+Before this project, I would do that, but I always like to make a new chat so the AI wouldn't use previous text snippets as context for new suggestions I wanted.
 Annoyingly, that meant I would have a ton of useless chat histories on the sidebar.
 OpenAI has a temporary chat option, but having to open the site again and again whenever I thought to get suggestions was annoying as well.
+Having to retype the general prompt I used to get suggestions was tedious and ChatGPT's custom instructions wasn't particularly enough for what I wanted.

 Latent Writer addresses these issues by running in the background while you're writing so its easy to summon.
 The overlay is summoned only though a keystroke, since its meant to be easy to get at right in the moment you want it, which is likely when you're writing so you're already focused on your keyboard. **ALT+Q** was specifically chosen as the keyboard shortcut as it seemed like an easy keystroke to input (such as Discord's CTRL+BACKTICK or Steam's SHIFT+TAB) and I couldn't think of any program that would conflict with this keystroke.

 Latent Writer uses your clipboard to see what text you want suggestions for and includes options for some of the things I most often ask AI about: helping me rephrase things, shorten long sentences, or generally helping me when I know a sentence doesn't sound right.
+Each edit option in the list is its own specific prompt which makes for better suggestions than a general one.

-As a nice bonus, the suggestions are shown as a list that you can select, copying the suggestion to your clipboard if you see one that does the job.
+As a nice bonus, the suggestions are shown as a list that you can select which copies that suggestion to your clipboard.

 ![a list of all the options available](./img-edit-options.png)